frenchautomationorg/french-automation-recorder/README.md

 RPA Open Source French Automation

 ## Overview
-French Automation recorder enables to create program that can be used by French Automation robot for process automationis.
+French Automation recorder enables to create program that can be used by French Automation robots for process automation.
 User session is recorded as a program that can be uploaded in the orchestrator for further use.
 <br/>